 - Apricots – There are different variations of this color.
-Some will look almost the color of hay, while others are so light that they might be confused with a cream.
-Examine the skin under their coat, and it will have some black spots.
+Some will look almost the color of hay, while others are so light that they might be confused with a Cream.
+Examine the skin under its coat, and it will have some black spots.
 Judges will give preference to dogs with dark-colored lips, toenails, and noses, but the amber color is not a disqualification.

 - Creams – These dogs are carriers of the Cch gene, and they can be any shade of cream.
 They must have black noses, eye-rims and lips, black or self-colored toenails, and very dark eyes.